keyvizsla/floo/README.md

 ### Future features

+- Per project notes and todos displayed below readme, notes stored in db
 - Ergonomic fireplace creation by running `floo create` in a directory, which opens floo with an open creation poppup, with pre-filled directory
 - Better markdown rendering: Test the usage of the markdown feature of ratatui_interactive
 - Sorting: Users can configure the order in which to list their fireplaces (by last used, lexicographically, ...)
 - Auto-Ignition: Templates for `.floo` script creation.
 Workflows oftentimes look very similar.
-- Add git status of fireplace in tui overview, beyond the README.
+- Statusline per project with git status and possibly something like main programming language.